-The Texas Education Agency (TEA) establishes district reporting requirements for both automated data collections and paper collections.
+The Texas Education Agency (TEA) establishes district reporting requirements for both data collections automated and paper collections.
 Automated data collections are those in which the data submissions are exclusively electronic.
 In most instances, districts are given the option to submit paper collections in an electronic format.